RosSmiles/RosSmiles/README.md

 - 👋 Hi, I’m @RosSmiles
 - 👀 I’m interested in Organic Gardening, HIIT, Tennis and all things Science Fiction.
-- 🌱 I’m currently learning CISSP and Security Data analysis techniques.
+- 🌱 I’m currently learning CISA and AAIA certifications.
 - 💞️ I’m looking to collaborate on any data science project that betters our world!
 - 📫 How to reach me -- I'm around.